layer5io/istio-service-mesh-workshop/lab-3/README.md

 We have a custom version of Bookinfo sample app which uses `Twitter` for authentication and posts a friendly message
 ```
-I am really enjoying the @layer5io "Using Istio" workshop at #VelocityLondon2018 at 31 Oct 2018 2:00:00 pm !!
+I am really enjoying the @layer5io "Using Istio" workshop at #VelocityLondon2018 on 31 Oct 2018 at 2:00:00 pm !!
 ```

 on your behalf.
 We have named the file appropriately with a suffix of `-twitter-auth.yaml`.
 If you are comfortable using `Twitter` auth please use the appropriate version.